vishalkrishnads/Grovit/README.md

 ## Testing
 Now, you should be able to switch the Lights and water tap ON & OFF from the app itself.
 If you have set up the microcontrollers, once they've connected to Wi-Fi, you should be able to see the lights and water pump responding to your commands from the app.

+## Grovi
+Grovi is our virtual assistant built into the app itself.
+It can do many things such as controlling the light and water pump, tell you the weather and do much more.
+You can activate Grovi for each farm from within the details of that farm by clicking on the green mic button.
+You can ask her things like:
+* Turn on the lights
+* Take care of everything
+* What's the climate?

+## Features
+The app has many features to assist gardeners which includes, but is not limited to:
+1. To Do Lists
+2. Ability to add tips from expert farmers for the not-so experienced ones to follow
+3. Monthly Analytics & graphs for water usage and lighting history
+4. Ability to implement account based data saving and cloud storage within the app